General guidelines on changes to the Licensing service - Coronavirus

 Due to the current COVID-19 pandemic we have had to make changes to the way we operate.
 Find out more about these changes:

 If you are a British Sign Language (BSL) user, you can have this information translated for you via contactSCOTLAND-BSL, the online British Sign Language interpreting service.

 We are not currently offering face to face contact at any of our licensing offices so we would ask you not to come in person.
 The licensing team will not return to an office in 2020 and so these provisions will be in place for at least the rest of this calendar year.

 We are asking customers to only submit essential applications or paperwork.
 Our preference, in the interests of keeping our staff safe, is that where necessary, your application should be sent electronically to firstname.lastname@example.org.
 If you send a paper application to any of our offices there will be a delay in dealing with your application as our teams are not in the offices.
 We do have a system to deal with mail sent directly to Viewmount, however, any applications handed in to a service point will be delayed in reaching us.
 Please therefore use the electronic methods to get in touch.

 Your application should be signed.
 Any necessary documentation should accompany the application.
 If you do not have scanned or electronic copies of documents you can provide photographs.
 Images of documents must be clear and legible.

 Once we receive your application we will review it and contact you to arrange payment over the telephone.
-Please do not send us cash.
+Please do not send us cash or cheques.

 If you are unable to complete the forms online because you do not have access to a smartphone or computer, please call us on the numbers below and we will assist you to apply over the telephone.
 This is not something that we can usually offer, but in the circumstances we wish to be fair to all.